310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
 Hmm?
-Ahh, in those days, Ryuseitai would have people coming and going constantly, so every time that would happen I'd change my color…
+Ahh, in those days, Ryuseitai would have members coming and going constantly, and I'd change my color every time that would happen…

 So I wasn't *always* Ryusei Purple, Rei-san.
 {% endbubble %}

 {% bubble Rei %}
 But it is a color that suits you.
-One that is right between red and blue… It is much better than a vague, capriciously speckled color like your name.[^2]
+One that is right between red and blue… It is much better than a vague, capriciously-speckled color like your name.[^2]
 {% endbubble %}

 {% bubble Madara %}